emqx/emqx-tutorial/faq/faq_en.md

 ## Q: Can EMQ X provide consulting service?

 A: Yes.
 We have rich experience at consulting of building IoT platforms, include practice of helping Internet companies and carriers to build 10M level concurrent connections.
-We can help to customize solutions for creating load-balancing, clustering, security policies, data storage and analytics, and to make the solution can satisfy future business evolvment.
+We can help to customize solutions for creating load-balancing, clustering, security policies, data storage and analytics, and to make the solution can satisfy future business evolvement.

 ## Q: What's EMQ X suggested OS?